Merck Manuals

-The Manuals for human health were converted to a web format in 2015 and are hosted on MerckManuals.com in the US and Canada, and MSDManuals.com throughout the rest of the world.
+The Manuals for human health were converted to a web-based format in 2015 and are hosted on MerckManuals.com in the US and Canada, and MSDManuals.com throughout the rest of the world.
 These sites include two versions tailored for consumers and for health care professionals respectively.
-The Manuals are available online in 12 languages.
-The Manuals for animal health were converted to a web format in 2002 and are hosted on MerckVetManual.com (outside the U.S. and Canada MSDVetManual.com).
+The Manuals are available online in 16 languages.
+The Manuals for animal health were converted to a web-based format in 2002 and are hosted on MerckVetManual.com (outside the U.S. and Canada MSDVetManual.com).